cckmwong-data/AI_quantamental_tech_email-alerts/README.md

 ## Dashboard Breakdown

 ### 1. Price Anomaly & Trading Decisions by Fundamental Analysis
-Here shows the presence/ absence of **price anomaly**, and **trading signals** (Buy/ Hold/ Sell) by comparing the current share price to 1. average consenus price target (from Yahoo Finance) and 2. the intrinsic value on user's assumptions.
+This section shows the presence/ absence of **price anomaly**, and **trading signals** (Buy/ Hold/ Sell) by comparing the current share price to 1. average consensus price target (from Yahoo Finance) and 2. the intrinsic value on user's assumptions.

 ![Valuation Dashboard](images/valuation.png)